Encounter with Chikushi typeface-Interview between bookbinding designer Chikako Suzuki and Manabu Koyanagi Type Designers Fujita-

 Nobody refuses to read.
 That's why it becomes a book open to women

-Fujita: Until now, Honran Mincho L was used, but now it is Tsukushi Mincho.
-How will it change?
-Dr. Uncle will be a female doctor.
-He told me that it's Chikushi because it's an era when women advance.
-Sobue.
+Fujita: Until now, Honran Mincho L was used, but now it's TsukuMin.
+What's changing is that the uncle doctor will be replaced by a female doctor.
+It was said that Tsukushi was chosen because it's an era in which women are making inroads.
+Sobue-san said so.

-Suzuki: I think there is a certain feeling that no one will reject the person reading the book.
+Suzuki: I think there is definitely a feeling that it doesn't reject anyone who reads it.

-Koyanagi: The typeface has the power to attract people's hearts, and the binding also has that power.
+Koyanagi: Typefaces have the power to strongly attract people's attention, and book design has that power too.

-Suzuki: When I ask an illustrator for an illustration, I don't want this touch as a superficial expression.
-I have two indicators.
-Because I want to shape it in a place that is not superficial.
-Even when I used Mr. Fujita's typeface, I felt that it was quite similar to that feeling.
+Suzuki: When I ask an illustrator to create an illustration, rather than asking for a certain touch as a superficial expression, I use the fact that the author's perspective overlaps with the contents of the book as a guideline.
+Because I want to give it shape in a way that is not superficial.
+When I use Fujita's font, I feel that it is quite close to that feeling.

-When I feel that something in the shape that I feel is close to what I say in the book, I think I should choose it accordingly.
+When I feel that the feeling I get from the shape is close to what is being said in the book, I think, Ah, this is what I will choose.

 Design rough when binding.
 Roughly share images with editors and illustrators.